RCIA is a process...

 of questioning and conversation, for non-Catholics who wish to know more about the Church, and for Catholics who have not received the sacraments of Eucharist and Confirmation.
 The purpose of RCIA is not to complete a class requirement or to see how much information you can learn about the Catholic Church.
 Rather, RCIA is designed to help deepen your faith in God, and make you a stronger disciple of Christ.

-St. Francis Xavier and our neighboring parish, St. John of the Cross in Western Springs, have combined efforts to present the best of our programs to participants.
+St. Francis Xavier and our neighboring parishes, St. Cletus and St. John of the Cross in Western Springs, have combined efforts to present the best of our programs to participants.
 Leaders from both churches walk with participants throughout the process, and we meet in both parishes.
 If you have been thinking about becoming Catholic or completing your sacraments, please consider joining us.

 Who participates in RCIA?